p2-inc/phasetwo-docs/docs/self-service/dash-overview.md

 ## Overview

-A general view of the current infrastructure that your team has, including the number of realms and dedicated clusters you have access to.
+A general view of the current infrastructure that your team has, including the clusters you have access to and the realms in them.
 New users see quick-start cards to create their first cluster; once you have infrastructure, the page summarizes it with at-a-glance stats and per-section detail.

 <!-- <figure>
   <img src="/docs/dashboard/overview.png" className="max-w-3xl"  alt="Phase Two Dash Overview" />